c-neves/jupyterlab/README.md

 .\scripts\start.bat
 ```

-This will start a docker container running the jupyterlab server and will also launch the browser at `http://localhost:8888/lab`.
+This will start a docker container running the jupyterlab server and will also launch the browser at `http://localhost:8888/lab` if `PORT` is set to `8888`.

 ### `kill`